tamunoWoks/collatz_conjecture_sequence_generator/README.md

 - No number has been found that doesn't eventually reach 1
 - The sequence length varies dramatically between numbers
 - It remains unproven whether every positive integer eventually reaches 1

+### Educational Value:
+This program is excellent for:
+- Learning about mathematical sequences
+- Understanding recursion and iterative processes
+- Practicing Python programming fundamentals
+- Studying number theory concepts
+- Demonstrating input validation and error handling